Credit: GraphicStock (Cyber strategies)

 Photo - YBhg.
 Dato' Dr. Haji Amirudin Abdul Wahab, Chief Executive Officer, CyberSecurity Malaysia.

 You talked earlier in January of this year of threats from emerging technologies: what's your overview of the threatscape today?

-[AAW] Malaysia is a rapidly growing its digital economy, but such journey has also made it more vulnerable to cyber attacks.
+[AAW] Malaysia is rapidly growing its digital economy, and one impact of such a journey is that it is more vulnerable to cyber attacks.

 With the large amounts of money invested in the digital projects, Malaysia is becoming more of a potential target for various cyber attacks.

 We have already witnessed some significant incidents of cybercrime, hacktivism, cyber espionage in Malaysia.
 Disappearing geographic and space-time barriers, coupled with online anonymity, makes cyber-attack more possible.
 These attacks can take the form of any cyber offensive action ranging from web defacement, system intrusion, cyber espionage, and malicious software (malware) infection to high-scale cyber attacks with diverse political and economic motives.

 Nowadays, cyber attacks committed at the organisational and state levels have become more 'obvious' and they are executed iwith technical complexity and sophistication.